brighthive/data-resource-generator/docs/source/getting_started.rst

 -----------

 Data Resource
-    These are things that can hold and handle data.
-In this case it is a database with a RESTful API
+    An entity that stores and handles data.
+In the context of the BrightHive DRG, a Data Resource is a relational database with a RESTful API.

 Data Resource Schema
     This is a database and API definition file.